 The body is said to be purple so maybe the crest on its head has red feathers.

-I always thought the phoenix bird would be similar to an eagle in appearance.
-In the information available to me, some say it does resemble an eagle.
+I always thought the phoenix bird would be similar to an eagle in appearance and that resemblance was confirmed in some of the books I found on this topic.

 A colored phoenix bird drawing would be a spectacular sight given the colors it is said to have.